retext-project/retext/README.md

 Translation files are already compiled for release tarballs and will be automatically loaded.
-For development snapshots, compile translations using `lrelease ReText/locale/*.ts` command (on Debian-based systems, `lrelease` is available in `qttools5-dev-tools` package).
+For development snapshots, compile translations using `lrelease ReText/locale/*.ts` command (on Debian-based systems, use `/usr/lib/qt6/bin/lrelease` from `qt6-l10n-tools` package).
 Translation files can also be loaded from `/usr/share/retext/` directory.

 You can translate ReText into your language on [Transifex].